offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Similarity graphs are used for clustering (e.g. gene expression vectors).
 Assuming clusters exist and the similarity metric used captures them, there should be some threshold where the edges produced in the similarity graph form cliques as in the example above.

    Since real-world data often has complications (e.g. noisy) / the similarity metric used may have complications, it could be that corrupted cliques are formed instead.
-Heuristic algorithms are often use to correct corrupted cliques.
+Heuristic algorithms are often used to correct corrupted cliques.

    ```{svgbob}
    *---*